Why Trust Bankrate

 Best for a highest yield and ATM card

 Overview: BMO Harris, which has its U.S. headquarters in Chicago, has nearly 600 branches in Arizona, Florida, Illinois, Indiana, Kansas, Minnesota, Missouri and Wisconsin.
-But people in those states aren’t eligible for the platinum money market account.
+But people in those states, with the exception of Florida, aren't eligible for the platinum money market account.

 Perks: You can order checks for the platinum money market account, and you can also get an ATM card.
 The platinum money market account also doesn’t have any monthly maintenance fees, and you don’t need to keep a minimum balance in the account.